ANSSI-FR/AD-control-paths/README.md

 - `-ldapPort`: change ldap port (default is `389`).
 This can be useful for a copied `ntds.dit` re-mounted with `dsamain` since it allows you to use a non standard ldap port.
 - `-useBackupPriv`: use backup privilege to access `-sysvolPath`, which is needed when using a robocopy.
 You must use an administrator account to use this option.
 - `-generateCmdOnly`: generate the list of commands to use to dump the data, instead of executing these commands.
 This can be useful on systems where the powershell's execution-policy doesn't allow unsigned scripts to be executed, or on which powershell is not installed in a tested version (v2.0 and later).
+- `-fromExistingDumps`: skip the LDAP request step and work from files found in the Ldap\ folder.

 ## 4. IMPORT CSV FILES INTO A GRAPH DATABASE